Spingelhoff/fileR/README.md

 ### setup_fileR_directories()

 Purpose: Creates 'data' and 'results' directories.
 Projects using fileR should start with this function.
+Optionally creates setup scripts to help quickly start up projects.